 - 1. Clay and Forming - a.
 The specific origins and character of various clays. - b.
-The major forming techniques including molding, pinching, slab construction, coil building, compound construction, paddling and a brief introduction to mold making. - c.
-An intermediate historic and contemporary study of the practical applications of forming methods. - 2.
+The major forming-techniques involving the potter's wheel including bowls, forms with handles, forms with handles and spouts, lidded jars and a brief introduction to mold making. - c.
+An intermediate historic and contemporary study of the practical applications of these forming methods. - 2.
 Surface Development - a.
-Decoration techniques including texture, leather hard slip, bisque slip, glaze, advanced wax resist technique, and firing atmospheres. - b.
-The researching, mixing and testing of a glaze or slip recipe. - c.
+Decoration techniques including texture, sprigging, leather-hard slip, glaze, advanced wax-resist technique, and firing atmosphere. - b.
+Research, mix and test a glaze or slip recipe. - c.
 A specific historic and contemporary overview of the practical applications of surface development and decoration. - 3.
 Composition and Discussion - a.
-Three-dimensional compositional techniques and concepts related to form making and surface development. - b.
-Use of critique methods and terminology, in group, individual and written formats. - 4.
+Three-dimensional composition techniques and concepts related to form-making and surface development. - b.
+Use of critique methods and terminology like the elements and principles of Art in group, individual and written formats. - 4.
 Studio Equipment - a.
-Operation and maintenance of studio tools, equipment and facilities, including general hand-building tools, banding wheels, the potters' wheel (as a hand-building tool), raw material bins, glaze bins, triple beam scale, electric kilns, and the raku kiln.
+Operation and maintenance of studio equipment and facilities including banding wheels, general throwing tools, the potter's wheel, the slab roller, raw material bins, glaze bins, triple beam scales, electric kilns, and the Raku kiln.